aerogear-attic/aerogear-cordova-cookbook/Shoot/README.md

 ![Google Console - Consent screen](docs/google-console-4.png)

 Afterwards, click save and you will return to the Client ID.
-Select `Installed application` and `Other`:
+Select `Installed application` and `iOS` and fill in your bundleId, these settings will work for Android and iOS:

 ![Google Console - Create client ID](docs/google-console-5.png)